 For city folk, this is an easy afternoon escape in the i3, just five minutes from Henley Central in the village of Shiplake, surrounded by countryside just on the Berkshire border.
 ECO Pro+ mode is perfect for the narrow country lanes, maximising the potential of the i3s charge and ensuring that you can drive, dine and return without any need for a supercharger.

-Chef Ryan Simpson, who at 26 won his first Michelin, making him one of the youngest chefs in the country to receive the accolade, opened Orwell’s in 2010, and it quickly made headlines, winning multiple accolades including 3 Gold Stars from the Sustainable Restaurant Association, and he and his husband were the first ever married couple to compete together on BBC’s Great British Menu.
+Chef Ryan Simpson-Trotman, who at 26 won his first Michelin star, making him one of the youngest chefs in the country to receive the accolade, opened Orwell’s with Liam in 2010, and it quickly made headlines, winning multiple accolades including 3 Gold Stars from the Sustainable Restaurant Association, and he and his husband were the first ever married couple to compete together on BBC’s Great British Menu.
 The building comes with a dollop of history too, as a pub that George Orwell used to frequent.

-Reservations are in high demand for sustainable tasting menus constructed by some of Ryan and Liam’s friends, including esteemed chefs like Sabrina Gidda from the Allbright to TV personalities Matt Tebutt and Olly Smith.
+Reservations are in high demand and there are regular sustainable guest tasting menus from some of Ryan and Liam’s friends.
+Previous guests including esteemed chefs like Sabrina Gidda from the Allbright and Richard Bainbridge from Benedicts.

 “ECO Pro+ mode is perfect for the narrow country lanes, maximising the potential of the BMW i3's charge and ensuring that you can drive, dine and return without any need for a supercharger.”